The Framework of Regional Priorities

 – Councillor Elaine Murray, presentation on The Borderlands Project (Scotland / England).

-Two post-graduate students from Queen’s University Belfast recently completed their internships with ICBAN.
-As part of their assignment, both students carried out research and completed briefing papers on their specific interests.
-Both papers will be invaluable in shaping ICBAN’s delivery of the Framework of Regional Priorities.
+Three post-graduate students from Queen’s University Belfast have completed their internships with ICBAN, focusing on projects to aid delivery of the FRP strategy.
+As part of their assignments, the students carried out research and completed briefing papers on their specific interests.
+The papers will be invaluable in shaping implementation of the Framework of Regional Priorities.

-Duncan Steel completed his briefing paper on the ‘Implications of Brexit for ICBAN’s ‘Framework of Regional Priorities for the Central Border Region, 2021-2027’ strategy document’ and recently presented his findings to the ICBAN Management Board.
+Duncan Steel from Scotland completed his briefing paper on the ‘Implications of Brexit for ICBAN’s ‘Framework of Regional Priorities for the Central Border Region, 2021-2027’ strategy document’ and he presented his findings to the ICBAN Management Board.

 Year 1 Progress Review